-A new Quinnipiac poll in Virginia finds Ralph Northam (D) leading Ed Gillespie (R) in the race for governor by double-digits, 51% to 41%.
+A new Wason Center poll in Virginia finds Ralph Northam (D) leading Ed Gillespie (R) in the governor’s race by six points, 47% to 41%.

 A new Quinnipiac poll in Virginia shows Ralph Northam (D) leading Ed Gillespie (R) in the Virginia governor’s race by eight points, 47% to 39%.